sjackman/thesis/redcedar.md

 | 2017 | Loblolly pine^2^        |        21 Gbp |      108 kbp |
 | 2017 | Douglas fir             |        15 Gbp |      341 kbp |
 | 2017 | Sugar pine^2^           |        25 Gbp |    2,510 kbp |

-This chapter describes the technical aspects of a preliminary draft assembly.
-It does not attempt to analyze or interpret the western redcedar genome.

 # Methods